 They also mentioned that early breaks were associated with fewer health symptoms — such as headaches, eyestrain, and lower back pain — when employees returned to work.
 After your break, learn how to deal with that “going back to work again” mindset. then go back to your workplace with renewed energy.

 The bottom line, people become better employees when they take those short work breaks.

 Seek ways to improve yourself daily.
 Loss of motivation in your terrible workplace might make you lethargic and unwilling to engage in extracurricular activities.
 Instead of giving in to this downward pull, strive to work on yourself.
 Register to learn a new skill online or work on improving your career-specific skill set so you can move up the ladder.

-Also, I could not say enough about the benefits of regular exercising.
+Also, I could not say enough about the benefits of regular exercise.
 Exercising should always be a part of one’s self-improvement program.
 All studies conducted showed evidence that for most people, exercising has a positive effect on mood and energy.
 Exercise is a natural way to produce and increase serotonin which stimulates the feelings of happiness in our brains.

 You should be hopefully thinking of quitting your horrible job and developing yourself is the best way to attract a new and better job.